HeatXD/Weyvelength/README.md

 	- A display name, fixed while in a room, carried alongside the id everywhere it appears
 - Peer to peer connections
 	- Direct links to any room member, opened by the first message you send them
-	- ICE negotiation relayed through the server, no signaling service of your own
+	- ICE negotiation forwarded through the server, no signaling service of your own
 	- Configurable STUN/TURN servers, handed to clients by the server
 	- Credentials that rotate while the server keeps running
 - Poll based event system, no callbacks across the C boundary